Sssky-18/M202A_23F_Event_Based_Acoustic_Localization/docs/report.md

 Provide a brief overview of the project objhectives, approach, and results.

+This project endeavors to transform any given surface into a functional touchscreen through the implementation of synchronized touch sensors.
+The primary objective involves the establishment of a system wherein three sensors are strategically positioned and synchronized to detect touch events sequentially, correlating with their respective distances from the event location.
+Utilizing the Time Difference of Arrival (TDOA) method, the project leverages the time variances between sensor pairs to compute the disparities in distances between sensors.
+This calculation aids in localizing the origin of the touch event by integrating the coordinates of the three sensors and their respective distance variances.

+The operational framework encompasses the programming of a server host capable of receiving post requests from the three sensors.
+Subsequently, the host executes TDOA functions to accurately estimate the location of the event source.
+This methodology promises to enable any surface to function as a touch-sensitive interface, expanding the possibilities for interactive user experiences across diverse environments.

 # 1 Introduction

 This section should cover the following items: